BroodjeKroepoek/Spotify-Stats/README.md

 - [ ] Add case insensitivity to searching, and maybe Levenshtein distance, so making small spelling errors is allowed.
 - [ ] Add benchmarks for persistence?
 - [x] Add compression for our database.
 (Data went down from 62 mb to ~5 mb with our folded data and with compression down to 1.4 mb!)
+- [ ] Separate our persistence-related functionality to a separate crate.

 ## Keep in Mind